The Complete Guide to Registry Cleaners and Optimizers

 Windows registry cleaners and optimizers look for banal, often completely fake, things in an immensely intricate system that people are scared of and don't understand.
 These programs use this position of trust to extort money and mislead users into believing they are required to fix specific problems or improve a flawed system.

 Instead, they cause problems and slow systems down - making people believe it's normal for computers to have inexplicable issues.
-Or, if they never notice the problems these tools cause, they imagine performance increases supposedly gained.
+Or, if users never notice the problems these tools cause, they imagine performance increases supposedly gained.
 This is the placebo effect.
 I used to think registry cleaners worked because of this.
 I was wrong.
 There were cases where it's possible they helped certain users in Windows XP, but for anything since, I can find no reasonable justification for their existence.

 That's because registry cleaners don't fix problems.
+They invent them.

 "Issues caused by these utilities may not be repairable and lost data may not be recoverable."